raphaelreme/pylapy/README.md

 ![full_square_example](./benchmark/images/full_square.png) ![sparse_square](./benchmark/images/sparse_full_square.png) ![rectangular0.8](./benchmark/images/full_rectangular_0.8.png)
 ![rectangular1.2](./benchmark/images/full_rectangular_1.2.png)![cost_limit_full](./benchmark/images/partial_square.png)![cost_limit_sparse](./benchmark/images/sparse_partial_square.png)

-It seems that lapjv is usually slightly faster than other implementations.
+It seems that lapjv is usually faster than other implementations.
 Scipy and lap are also pretty fast and can be faster than lapjv depending on your use case.
 Lapsolver is always outperformed and should be avoided.

-We have also tested `lapmod` from lap for sparse matrices.
-It can sometimes be faster than other implementations but it is less stable and we do not add the support of this algorithm in the wrapper. (for unfeasible problems, it yields a segfault).
+We have also tested `lapmod` from lap [2] for sparse matrices.
+It can sometimes be faster than other implementations but it is less stable and we do not add the support of this algorithm in the wrapper.
+(Note that for unfeasible problems, it yields a segfault).

 Warning: For rectangular matrices, lapjv seems to sometimes output a non-optimal cost (though very close to the optimal one)